Simple steps for easy early elementary school Science Fair Project. Teach your child or a group of children how to do a Science Project.

 Sometimes kids can use some extra help getting started in reading.
 These ideas can help get your child up to speed or even ahead academically.

-Today, we're experiencing the effects of less play and pretend in kindergarten as children and teens now have higher rates of depression, anxiety, narcissism, and suicide.
-We need only to look at Germany, Japan, and Finland to get back on track and bring back the joy and wonder.
+We're now experiencing the effects of less play and pretend in kindergarten as children and teens have higher rates of depression, anxiety, narcissism, and suicide.
+We need only to look at Germany, Japan, and Finland to get back on track and restore joy and wonder to the classroom.

 Teaching number sense from 1-100 to young children can be challenging, but is important for a strong foundation in math.
 This magnetic 100 board made a huge difference for us.